 - All else equal, gloves aren’t as warm as mitts.
 Get the best of both worlds by wearing mitts over your more fashionable gloves when needed.

 - Materials matter when it comes to layering and staying warm.
 Merino wool is my favourite for tuques and sweaters and socks as it is thin, warm, moisture-wicking, comfortable, versatile, easy to care for, and relatively affordable.
-My winter jacket is leather, and stay warmer than I look because of the 2-3 tops I wear underneath.
+My winter jacket is leather, and I stay warmer than I look because of the shirt and sweater I wear underneath.

 - My merino wool tubular from MEC is one of my favourite pieces of gear for its warmth and versatility.
 When combined with a merino wool tuque, my ears, face, and neck are covered in multiple layers of a high-performing insulator.